Structural thermokinetic modelling: Mathematical derivations

 \subsection{Metabolic control and response coefficients}

-\paragraph{First-order metabolic control and response coefficients} Control and response coefficients describe the effects of small parameter changes on state variables (metabolite concentrations $s_{i}$ and reaction rates $j_{l}$) in first- or second-order approximations \cite{hesc:96,hofm:01}.
-The unscaled response and control coefficients can be computed from the unscaled elasticities and the stoichiometric matrix \cite{lieb:2005}: In systems without conservation relations, the first-order unscaled control matrices read
+\myparagraph{\ \\Metabolic control and response coefficients (first order)} Control and response coefficients describe the effects of small parameter changes on state variables (metabolite concentrations $c_{i}$ and reaction rates $v_{l}$) in a first- or second-order approximation \cite{hesc:96,hofm:01}.
+The unscaled response and control coefficients can be computed from the unscaled elasticities and the stoichiometric matrix \cite{lieb:2005}.
+In systems without conservation relations, the first-order unscaled control matrices read

-In models with linear conservation relations, the Jacobian $\Nint \Ecun$ will not be invertible.
-In this case, we compute the control coefficients via a choice of independent internal metabolites \cite{rede:88}.
-The stoichiometric matrix is split into a matrix product $\Nint = \Lmat\, \Nr$, where $\Nr$ has full row rank, and Eq.~(\ref{eq:conccontrol}) is replaced by
+In models with linear conservation relations, the Jacobian $\Nint \Ecun$ is rank-deficient and not invertible, but we can still compute the control coefficients \cite{rede:88}: we select a set of independent internal metabolites (such that the reduced matrix $\Nr$ has full row rank, and the same rank as $\Nint$).
+Then the stoichiometric matrix can be split into a matrix product $\Nint = \Lmat\, \Nr$, and Eq.~(\ref{eq:conccontrol}) is replaced by

 The response matrices with respect to system parameters $p_{m}$ read